ejrh/snmp/README.md

 Hostname is a host name or address; port is optional and defaults to 161.
 OID is an OID in numeric form.
 Frequency is a positive value and represents the delay in seconds between successive requests for that OID from that host.

+If OID is of the form `a.*`, then the line specifies a range query.
+All OIDs with the prefix `a.` will be queried for.

 Text after the `#` character is treated as a comment, and blank lines are ignored.